urol-e5/urol-e5.github.io/_posts/2022-03-31-Daily-Fieldwork-Post.md

 ---

 ## *Heatwave*
-Danielle ketp the heatwave ramp period a second day to experience a diel fluctuation in the heated treatement of 28.9 °C to 29.6 °C.
+Danielle kept the heatwave ramp period a second day to experience a diel fluctuation in the heated treatement of 28.9 °C to 29.6 °C.

 ## *Daily measurements*
 Danielle recorded bleaching score and survivorship for the fragments and colonies  and completed 2 daily measurements of light, temperature, salinity and pH.
 She also cleaned the tanks.